Shai1-Levi/Starship-rezilion/README.md

-# HTTP and SSH protocols of VM istances

-HTTP can be access from any IP.
+# How to connect to the VM?

-SSH can be access only from the developer IP.
+SSH can only be accessed from the developer IP address.

+Run the command in shell to connect the VM instancs.

+    ssh -i your_ssh_key user_name@external_IP

+ * your_ssh_key can be found in the folder that this github files has been download.

+# VM Firewall rules

+The google_compute_firewall which is responsibole of the VM instace firewall is allow HTTP trafic from any IP address.

-# URL website
+# Website URL

 The URL website will print to the shell when the command terraform apply is finish.

-In addition, it can the URL can be found also in GCP -> Compute Engine -> VM instance at the section of external IP.
+In addition, the URL can be found also in GCP -> Compute Engine -> VM instance at the section of external IP.